Policy Configuration

 type <attribute-type> |

 Specifies the attribute type.
-Refer to section Attribute and Match Types |
+Please refer to section 2.2.1.1.1 for supported attribute types. |

 match-type <match-type> |